Synixe/Documents/guides/players/titan-compact.md

 # Titan MPRL Compact
-The Titan Compact is a shouldered fire-and-forget missle launcher capable of firing Anti-Tank (AT) and Anti-Personnel (AP) muntions.
+The Titan Compact is a shouldered fire-and-forget missle launcher capable of firing Anti-Tank (AT) and Anti-Personnel (AP) munitions.

 ## Missile Type